 Now it’s your turn to step back and think about how learning innovation is shaping your world.
 Which of these LMS trends matter most to you?
 Are you prepared for what’s next?

-If you found this update useful, stay tuned.
-In the coming weeks I’ll share more observations about how these trends are influencing learning systems selection, purchasing, implementation and business impact.
+If you found this update useful, check more observations from me, as I answer the top 10 questions I’ve received this year about how learning technology trends are influencing learning systems selection, purchasing, implementation and business impact.

 Thanks for reading!